fractal-analytics-platform/fractal-server/docs/internals/users.md

 The most common use cases for `fractal-server` are:

-1. The server is used by a single user (e.g. on their own machine, with the [local backend](runners/local.md)).
+1. The server is used by a single user (e.g. on their own machine).
 In this case you may simply use the first (and only) user.
 2. The server has multiple users, and it is connected to one or more SLURM clusters.
 To execute jobs on a SLURM cluster, a user must be associated to that cluster and to a valid cluster-user via its [`Profile`] (more details [here](./integrations/index.md)).

 ## Authentication